The Buck-Passing Game: The constrained buck-passing game.

-\begin{remark} \cref{th:cont-strong-exist} can be connected to some literature that looks at the Hamiltonian cycle problem from the perspective of Markov chains.
-Namely, considering the set of transition matrices that are compatible with a given graph $\graph$, this literature focuses on the class of functionals whose global minimum is attained on a permutation matrix which corresponds to a Hamiltonian cycle, provided it exists \citep[see, e.g.,][]{FilKra:MOR1994,Fil:FTSS2006,EjoLitNguTay:JAP2011,BorEjoFilNgu:Springer2012}. \cref{th:cont-strong-exist} shows that the potential function $\potential$ in \eqref{eq:final-oprc} belongs to this class. \end{remark}
+\cref{th:cont-strong-exist} can be connected to some literature that looks at the Hamiltonian cycle problem from the perspective of Markov chains.
+That is, considering the set of transition matrices that are compatible with a given graph $\graph$, this literature focuses on the class of functionals whose global minimum is attained on a permutation matrix which corresponds to a Hamiltonian cycle, provided it exists \citep[see, e.g.,][]{FilKra:MOR1994,Fil:FTSS2006,EjoLitNguTay:JAP2011,BorEjoFilNgu:Springer2012}. \cref{th:cont-strong-exist} shows that the potential function $\potential$ in \eqref{eq:final-oprc} belongs to this class.

+\begin{corollary} Let the graph $\graph$ have a Hamiltonian cycle $\hamil$, and let $\transitvec_{\hamil}$ be the permutation matrix that represents this cycle.
+Then we have